Contents:

 What kind of data was exposed?

-According to Diachenko, most of the personally identifiable information, such as email aliases, contract numbers, and payment information was redacted.
+According to Diachenko, most of the personally identifiable information, such as email aliases, contact numbers, and payment information was redacted.
 However, many records, like customer email addresses, IP addresses, locations, descriptions of CSS claims and cases, Microsoft support agent emails, case numbers, or Internal notes marked as “confidential” contained plain text data.

 In the blog post, Microsoft acknowledged that some data may have remained unredacted under certain conditions.
 For example, if an email address was written in a non-standard format (name “XYZ @contoso com” vs “XYZ@contoso.com”), the data may have been visible.